sophiebatten123/Batten-s_Bakery_Website/README.md

 ### First Time Visitor Goals:
  - As a First Time Visitor, I should clearly understand the main purpose of the site and be wanting to know more about what Batten's Bakery has to offer.
  - As a First Time Visitor, I should be able to navigate easily around the site to find important information.
- - As a First Time Visitor, I should be able to easily access contact details and socail media platforms for more infromation on what Batten's Bakery has to offer.
+ - As a First Time Visitor, I should be able to easily access contact details and social media platforms for more information on what Batten's Bakery has to offer.

 ### Returning Visitor Goals:
 - As a Returning Visitor, I should be able to easily navigate to the bookings page to reserve a table for afternoon tea.
 - As a Returning Visitor, I should be notified of any new recipes after signing up for the exclusive newsletter.
-- As a Returning Visitor, I you should be able easily contact Batten's Bakery for any baking queries.
+- As a Returning Visitor, I should be able easily contact Batten's Bakery for any baking queries.

 ### Frequent User Goals:
-- As a Frequent User, I want to be able to download the afternoon tea menu to save time finding the page in the future.
+- As a Frequent User, I want to be able to download the afternoon tea menu.
 - As a Frequent User, I want to be able to check if there are any new recipes and be notified of this through the newsletter.
 - As a Frequent User, I want to be able to challenge my baking skils and try more recipes catering for large groups.